hpc/charliecloud/doc/ch-image.rst

     If no colon present in the name, append :code:`:latest`.

   :code:`--target STAGE`
     Set the upper bound stage of a multistage build.
-Instructions up to, and including, the target build stage are executed.
+Instructions up to the next :code:`FROM` instruction after the target stage are executed.
 All subsequent instructions are ignored. :code:`STAGE` can be specified as the stage:

-    1. number, e.g., :code:`0`, :code:`1`...:code:`n`;
+    1. number, e.g., :code:`0`, :code:`1`, ..., :code:`n`;

     2. alias, e.g., :code:`alp` as declared by
     :code:`FROM alpine:3.16 as alp`; or